The Ultimate South Carolina Waterfall Road Trip Will Take You To 7 Scenic Spots In The State

-The Upstate of South Carolina is rich with breathtaking waterfalls.
+The upstate of South Carolina is rich with breathtaking waterfalls.
 But, unlike our neighbor to the north where you can hop on US 64 and see 6-8 waterfalls in an afternoon, it seems waterfall hopping isn’t all that easy in the Palmetto State.
 Or is it?
 Is it possible to see the best waterfalls in South Carolina on one road trip?

 At Only in South Carolina we found the Internet to be loaded with lists and lists of waterfalls to see in our beautiful state.
 We picked out seven waterfalls with relatively easy access and created this easy to follow route.
 The total trip is 189 miles with an estimated four and a half hours drive time.
 We’ve included a link to the Google Map here.